Default S3 method

 Details

-fact() can be about 5 times quicker than factor() or
+fact() can be about 5 times quicker than base::factor() or

-as.factor() as it doesn't bother sorting the levels for non-numeric data
+base::as.factor() as it doesn't bother sorting the levels for non-numeric

-or have other checks or features.
-It simply converts a vector to a factor
+data or have other checks or features.
+It simply converts a vector to a

-levels and to check if the levels should be reordered to conform with the
+NA levels and to check if the levels should be reordered to conform with

 level orders